ssonpethkar/Preparation/updated_files_10Jul/javascript/javascript_1.md

 # * What is event delegation in JavaScript?
     - Event delegation is a technique that can attach event listeners on parent component instead of applying event listeners  on every child component.
     - THis works because of event bubbling : events on child elements bubble up to parent

+# what is event bubbling
+    - event bubbling is a default behaviour of javascript where an event start from child element and bubbles up to its parent element.
+    - event bubbling is used for event delegation

+# what is event capturing
+    - event capturing is the event starts from parent element and travels down to the child elment
+    - capturing is rare used when you need to intercepts events before they reach the target.

 # * What is the `this` keyword in JavaScript?
     - this refers to the object that is executing the current function